hobrien/LabNotes/GenomicAnalyses.md

             - [AddOrReplaceReadGroups](https://broadinstitute.github.io/picard/command-line-overview.html#AddOrReplaceReadGroups) is now complaining about the sort order.
 I am going to try [SortSam](https://broadinstitute.github.io/picard/command-line-overview.html#SortSam) to sort the unmpped reads by queryname and see if that helps
             - This seems to work, but I should also run it on the accepted_hits because [MergeBamAlignment](https://broadinstitute.github.io/picard/command-line-overview.html#MergeBamAlignment) complains about it
             - Alternatively, I'm going to try coordinate-sorting the unmapped file (which seems like a weird thing to do) to see if that works
+                - coordinate sorting the unmapped file before adding read groups does work, but it doesn't make the warning (Exception merging bam alignment - attempting to sort aligned reads and try again: Underlying iterator is not queryname sorted) doesn't go away
             - [MergeBamAlignment](https://broadinstitute.github.io/picard/command-line-overview.html#MergeBamAlignment) STILL doesn't work.
 Now it's complaining about identical Program Record ID's in the headers from the mapped and unmapped files
             - This is because both have ID:Tophat in the @PG line of the header.
 I think I have managed to solve this by adding a line to [tophat-recondition](https://github.com/cbrueffer/tophat-recondition) to modify the PGID of the unmapped file to be "Tophat-unmapped".
 This is running right now, so we'll see how it goes
         - WASP somehow fixes this missing mate problem, but creates a new problem where reads with properly mapped mates have the mates removed